-The sun is shining, the daffodils are in full bloom and spring has arrived!
-With the lighter, longer days and the warmer weather comes a natural urge to purge the old and make way for new and better things.
-As a natural keeper of things, I always try to take advantage of any inclination to clear clutter before the moment passes, so this week I tackled some persistent problem areas, in this case, my office, which looked like a bomb had gone off!
+Spring-time: The sun is shining, the daffodils are in full bloom and spring has arrived!
+With the lighter, longer days and warmer weather comes a natural urge to purge the old and make way for new and better things.
+As a natural keeper of things, I always try to take advantage of any inclination to clear clutter before the moment passes.
+So this week I tackled some persistent problem areas.
+In this case, it is my office, which looks like a bomb has exploded!

 Paper is always one of the hardest areas to clear.
 This is because each piece of paper requires a decision.
 And the visual results of sorting papers are very unsatisfying.
 You could spend hours tackling a stack of papers.
 Yet the office looks just about the same afterwards.
 This can be demoralizing to say the least.
 Instead of tackling the papers in the office, I thought I’d start with things that would have a bigger visual impact.

 What would make the space look clearer, brighter, fresher?
 Are there any big things that could be eliminated?